Border Crossing from Mae Sai to Tachileik, Burma: Travel and Visa Info 2016

 At any other land crossing, this wouldn't normally be an insurmountable problem as you could always apply for a Thai tourist visa in whichever of the other neighbouring countries that you've stranded yourself in.
 In Tachileik that's not possible, and it's further complicated by the fact that (unless you have a previously obtained Myanmar visa) your Myanmar entry stamp doesn't allow you to travel outside of the Tachileik/ Kengchung districts.
 It's a stalemate situation, and one side or the other would eventually have to grudgingly waive the rules to resolve the situation.

-Assuming, you still have a current multiple-entry (tourist or non-immigrant) visa, simply cross back over the bridge, collect your passport at the Myanmar Immigration office and carry on (and cross the road) to the Thai border control.
+Assuming, you still have a current multiple-entry visa, simply cross back over the bridge, collect your passport at the Myanmar Immigration office and carry on (and cross the road) to the Thai border control.
 Arrival cards are available at the counter before you go through to the passport control window.

 If this is your first visa run on a multiple entry visa, you will be given permission to re-enter the country for 90 days if the visa is a non-immigrant visa, or 60 days (or 30 days depending on your nationality) if you have a tourist visa.
 There are signs asking you to show that you have sufficient funds to support yourself while in Thailand - officially, for non-immigrant or tourist visas, it's 20,000 baht, (in cash or in a Thai bank) and 10,000 if you have a transit visa.
 They never ask, though, despite the signs, (unless maybe you look like you don't have it).
-There is an ATM just outside, so, if they did ask, and you didn't have it, they would probably let you withdraw cash from the ATM.
+There is an ATM just outside, so, if they did ask, and you didn't have it, they might let you withdraw cash from the ATM.

 Not far from the exit are some waiting red 'songtaew' mini buses available to take you back to the main bus station, for 15 baht.